Getting By in Uncertain Times – It’s a Family Thing

 It’s a Family Thing

 From as early of an age as four or five years old, children can be taught they are part of a team and the family team has to modify some behaviors to help conserve money.
-When communicating about money matters with children strive to be as calm, clear, and concise as possible.
+When communicating about money matters with children strive, to be as calm, clear, and concise as possible.
 Pause to answer their questions as they arise, understanding that kids will be kids and their timing might not always be the greatest.
 Whatever the time or circumstance when they decide to voice their concerns, remember what you say is just as important as your tone and how you do the explaining.

 Age and Maturity Levels Matter

 Of course what you say to whom will depend on their age and maturity level.
 For instance, a four year old can be taught to turn the water off while brushing their teeth and to turn out the lights when they leave a room.
 A tween can be asked to not stand with the refrigerator door open and to take shorter showers to cut down on utility bills.
 Ask your tweens and teens to come up with ideas for how the family can cut back.
 You may wish to start by asking them to embrace their creativity and to dream up ideas for family activities that won’t cost money.
 You might be surprised to see when unleashed, just how creative they can be.
 Enlisting help from children encourages ownership in the success of the family weathering ‘the storm’.
-Youth who are able to identify cost-cutting goals for the family strengthen their problem-solving skills.
+Identifying cost-cutting goals for the family helps youth to strengthen their problem-solving skills.
 After all, as emerging adults they will be faced with multiple money decisions every day.
 Challenging them to brainstorm with you will serve them well when they leave the nest.